JIMsZHOU/INFO6205_302/GeneticAlgorithm/Readme.md

 * It is a great experiment, and very fun.

 ### Others
-For more detail, please see our open-sources code, also our PPT file.
+__For more detail, please see our open-sources code, unit test pdf, also our PPT file !!! __